laher/mkdo/README.md

 e.g. 2

-         mkdo notepad newdir/newfile.txt
+         mkdo gvim newdir/newfile.txt

-This would create the directory 'newdir' before starting up notepad.
+This would create the directory 'newdir' before starting up gvim.
 In Linux this even works for console-based editors like vim, but note that in Windows the piping doesn't quite work properly.

 Downloads